Post-Swarm Timeline

 Check for laying workers

 Multiple eggs per cell (often on cell walls, not centered) indicates laying workers.
-This is bad news—the colony thinks it's hopelessly queenless.
+This is bad news.
+The colony thinks it's hopelessly queenless.

 Consider a frame of eggs